dlueth/qoopido.demand/README.md

 - provide a function named ```prepare``` that modifies the final URL (e.g. add a file extension like ```.js```) before requesting it via XHR/XDR
 - provide a function named ```resolve``` that handles DOM injection and final resolution of a module via an anonymous ```provide``` call
-- provide an optional function named ```modify``` that, if present, handles necessary conversion of the loaded source (e.g. CSS paths that are normally relative to the CSS-file path and sourcemap URLs in Javascript)
+- provide an optional function named ```modify``` that, if present, handles necessary conversion of the loaded source (e.g. CSS paths that are normally relative to the CSS-file path)

 Handlers can, quite similar to require.js, be explicitly set for a certain module by prefixing the module path by ```[handler]!```.
 The default handler, e.g., is ```js``` which will automatically be used when no other handler is explicitly set.